Ons2024/Documentation/Litterature review/Data-Driven Traffic Assignment. A Novel Approach for Learning Traffic Flow Patterns  Using a Graph Convolutional Neural Network.md

 	Roads and intersections are irregularly connected — not arranged in neat rows and columns.
 	So, a standard CNN can’t properly capture how traffic flows through complex road networks.

-2. **Graph Convolutional Neural Network (GCNN)**
+2. **Graph Convolutional Neural Network (GCNN)** the GCNN replaces the image-based convolution with **graph convolution**